menu icon

 Colonel William E. Barber died in April 2002 not far from the park which bears his name.
 He is buried at Arlington National Cemetery having served in WWII, Korea, and Vietnam.

-Colonel Barber received the Medal of Honor from President Truman for his bravery in Korea when he led “his troops to defend a key pass near the Chosin Reservoir during one of the epic battles of the Korean War, despite being wounded in the leg by machine-gun fire.”
-[To read more about this remarkable man, visit ArlingtonCemetery.net].
+Colonel Barber received the Medal of Honor from President Truman for his bravery in Korea when he led "his troops to defend a key pass near the Chosin Reservoir during one of the epic battles of the Korean War, despite being wounded in the leg by machine-gun fire."
+I included more key details about Colonel Barber's life at the end of this post.

 Stars & stripes abound at this patriotic park which features a "Don't Tread on Me" rattlesnake path.

-Directions to Bill Barber Memorial Park: Off Harvard Avenue near the Irvine Civic Center (Address: 4 Civic Center Plaza, Irvine).
-Parking lot behind Civic Center or off San Juan.
+Directions to Bill Barber Memorial Park: Off Harvard Avenue near the Irvine Civic Center (Park Address: 4 Civic Center Plaza, Irvine).
+Parking lot behind Civic Center or I like to park off San Juan.
 MAP TO BILL BARBER MEMORIAL PARK IN IRVINE

 swings with shade cover